Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 y = data_for_model["signup_flag"]
 ```

-Once We found our **X** and **y**, we split our data into training and test sets to ensure we can fairly validate the accuracy of the predictions on data that was not used in training.
-In this case, we have allocated 80% of the data for training, and the remaining 20% for validation.
-We make sure to add in the *stratify* parameter to ensure that both our training and test sets have the same proportion of customers who did, and did not, sign up for the *delivery club* - meaning we can be more confident in our assessment of predictive performance.
+Once I found my **X** and **y**, I splitted my data into training and test sets to ensure I could fairly validate the accuracy of the predictions on data that was not used in training.
+In this case, I allocated 80% of the data for training, and the remaining 20% for validation.
+I added in the *stratify* parameter to ensure that both our training and test sets had the same proportion of customers who did, and did not, sign up for the *delivery club* - meaning I could be more confident in my assessment of predictive performance.

 ```python
 # Split out training & test sets